TWC #055: Should I keep taking the pill during menopause?

 Copper IUD

-The copper IUD is a very safe and long-term contraceptive method during the menopause.
+The copper IUD is a very safe and long-term contraceptive method during menopause.
 It can remain in the uterus for up to 10 years and is reversible.

 Condom